 We arrived in Fremantle fifteen days later to a very warm welcome by the people of Perth.
 After a reception and luncheon on our honour, we sailed for Melbourne, arriving on 24 October, coincidentally my father's birthday.
 It was a terrific birthday surprise for him because I was actually able to speak to him.
 We sailed for Sydney next day and, once again, there was a wonderful welcome awaiting us.
 Our family was slowly breaking up and we knew we would miss each other very much.
 After a night in Sydney, six of us departed for Brisbane by train.

 Finally we arrived at Clapham Junction where our families were waiting for us.
 Home at last!
 It was almost unbelievable.
 We were overjoyed to see our parents and brothers and sisters.
 From the station we were driven through the streets of Brisbane.
 What a welcome we were given!
 The streets were lined with people, cheering and clapping.
 We were quite overcome.

 Those of who survived that camp together have remained a close knit group.
 The friendship we share is very important to us all.
 After all these years we still keep in regular contact.
 This enduring friendship has been the most precious thing to emerge from those dreadful years in prison camp.

-The above account of Nurse Florence Syer's (nee Trotter) experiences as a POW has been reproduced from the book "Medicos and Memories" (ISBN0 646 33478 6) written by Dr Jim King and Dr Bob Goodwin, both of whom were POWs of the Japanese and both of whom became doctors of medicine post war.
-Jim King and Bob Goodwin have both kindly consented to the reproduction.
+The above account of Nurse Florence Syer's (nee Trotter) experiences as a POW has been reproduced from the book "Medicos and Memories" (ISBN0 646 33478 6) written by Dr Jim Dixon and Dr Bob Goodwin, both of whom were POWs of the Japanese and both of whom became doctors of medicine post war.
+Jim Dixon and Bob Goodwin have both kindly consented to the reproduction.